 We set out to explore another area of savanna grassland at Maraguán.
 It took a little finding but we were directed to a track leading to the right of Hotel Maraguán.
 This area was hillier than the grassland we visited yesterday but definitely looked worth exploring and our taxi driver willingly drove along the track and parked in the shade of a tree.

-The best finds here were several Nanus Skipperling Oarisma nanus, Mexican Fritillary Euptoieta hegesia, Southern Broken Dash Wallengrenia otho and two larvae of Orbis Sulphur Aphrissa orbis feeding on Caesalpinia bahamensis.
+The best finds here were several Nanus Skipperling Oarisma nanus, Mexican Fritillary Euptoieta hegesia, Cuban Broken-dash Wallengrenia misera and two larvae of Orbis Sulphur Phoebis orbis feeding on Caesalpinia bahamensis.
 We've still never seen the adults but we live in hope.

 Welcome to our Blog

 Here we will post interesting news about what we and others have seen in Cuba.